Cap10Coderman/Cap10Coderman/README.md

-- 👋 Hi, I’m @Merlyn-Coderman
+- 👋 Hi, I’m @ Cap10Coderman
-- 👀 I’m an AWS Certified Cloud Practitioner
+- 👀 I’m an AWS Certified Solutions Architect- Associate
 - 🌱 I’m currently working in AWS
 - 💞️ I’m looking to collaborate on Consulting and Devolopment Projects
 - 📫 How to reach me @
   si.unnykrishnan@gmail.com